Sum of the $GL(3)$ Fourier coefficients over quadratics: The Circle Method

-We will begin this part with a well-known Fourier expansion of the $\delta$ symbol, which was developed by Duke, Friedlander, and Iwaniec and is presented in Chapter 20 (20.157) of \cite{IK}. \begin{lemma} Let $\delta : \mathbb{Z} \rightarrow \{0,1\}$ be defined by
+We will begin this part with a well-known Fourier expansion of the $\delta$-symbol, which was developed by Duke, Friedlander, and Iwaniec and is presented in Chapter $20$ of \cite{IK}.
+More specifically, we will use the expansion $(20.157)$.